 How Does the OTC Market Work?

-Over-the-counter markets make up a significant amount of trade volume outside of traditional exchanges.
-It’s within the OTC market that unlisted securities change hands, and where derivatives originate.
-Sometimes called “pink sheet securities” or “off-board exchanges,” trades happen directly between those selling and those buying.
+Over-the-counter (OTC) markets make up a significant amount of the trade volume outside of traditional exchanges.
+It’s within the OTC market that unlisted securities change hands and derivatives originate.
+Sometimes called “pink sheet securities” or “off-board exchanges,” these trades happen directly between those selling and those buying.
 This broker–dealer network setup is highly liquid and very accessible.

 OTC markets tend to get a bad rap due to penny stocks and pump-and-dump schemes.
-That said, there’s a bounty of opportunity to trade securities from reputable companies.
-Moreover, many unlisted securities eventually go on the list.
+That said, there are plenty of opportunities to trade securities from reputable companies in OTC markets.
+Moreover, many unlisted securities eventually get listed.
 The most famous example is Walmart (NYSE: WMT), which first traded OTC in 1972.

-As the name implies (over-the-counter), an OTC market is a direct one.
+As its name implies, an over-the-counter market is a direct one.
 Instead of taking place through exchanges, buying and selling happens in a broker–dealer market.
 This isn’t a free-for-all, however; the Financial Industry Regulatory Authority (FINRA) governs the OTC market.
 It’s a space for securities and financial products that don’t meet exchange listing criteria.

 Companies list on OTC markets for many reasons.
-The most common is because of cost—$500,000 to list on the NYSE; up to $75,000 on Nasdaq.
+The most common is cost – it costs $500,000 to list on the NYSE and up to $75,000 to list on the Nasdaq.
 Fledgling companies and venture startups need to raise capital, so they list OTC to avoid taking on this debt.
-Another reason is due to exchange restrictions.
+Another reason is exchange restrictions.
 For example, foreign companies may not meet SEC disclosures before listing.
 The OTC market gives retail and institutional investors access to these products outside of exchanges.

 Types of OTC Products

 The scope of OTC products is wide and diverse.
-Because there aren’t exchange listing requirements or specific barriers to entry, an eclectic range of financial products become prevalent.
+Because there aren’t exchange-listing requirements or specific barriers to entry, an eclectic range of financial products are prevalent.
 It all depends on who’s selling and who’s buying!

 - Equities: There are a broad range of stocks available OTC.
 Most of them represent companies too small to list on a major exchange or foreign companies that don’t meet listing requirements.
 While there are some junk securities and penny stocks, the broad scope of OTC equities represent viable companies.

-- Debt Instruments: Most bonds come available through OTC markets because they’re a direct issuance by the company or government.
-For example, U.S. Treasury Bonds—arguably the most secure investment—are OTC, bought directly from the government.
+- Debt Instruments: Most bonds come available through OTC markets because they’re a direct issuance by the company or a government entity.
+For example, U.S. Treasury bonds –arguably the most secure investment around – are OTC, bought directly from the government.
 Investment-grade bonds are OTC products.
 Unfortunately, so are many junk bonds.

-- Derivatives: Derivatives trade OTC because they’re not tangible financial instruments—rather, speculations about underlying assets.
+- Derivatives: Derivatives trade OTC because they’re not tangible financial instruments.
+Rather, they are speculations about underlying assets.
 By nature, these investments don’t occur on an exchange (there’s nothing exchanged).

-- These off-exchange products and many others represent accessible investment opportunities.
+These off-exchange products and many others represent accessible investment opportunities.
 For example, a person may choose to invest in a Japanese company not listed on the NYSE or Nasdaq, as a hedge against U.S. economic turbulence.
-Moreover, they allow access to something like T-bills, which offer a much safer investment prospect.
+Moreover, these products provide access to things like T-bills, which offer much safer investment prospects.

 There are many ways to participate in the OTC market.
-Most people choose to do so through Over-the-Counter (OTC) Networks.
-Here are some of the most common:
+Most people choose to do so through over-the-counter networks.
+Here are some of the most common.

 By nature, over-the-counter investing happens any time there’s a direct transaction that’s not exchange-assisted.
 Again, going to the U.S. Treasury website to buy bonds is a form of OTC market investing.

-The chief pitfall to beware of when trading OTC is liquidity.
-Without an exchange, it’s not always guaranteed that there’s a buyer or seller.
+The chief pitfall to be aware of when trading OTC is liquidity.
+Without an exchange, it’s not always guaranteed that there’ll be a buyer or seller.
 If you buy 20,000 shares of a company worth $0.023 and the price falls to $0.018, there might not be a buyer.
-You’re stuck with that security until there’s demand – or it goes to zero.
+You’re stuck with that security until there’s demand – or until it goes to zero.

 Key OTC Market Terms to Know

-Investors dabbling in OTC trades need to get familiar with certain terms and language that arises in this market.
-Here are a few of the more common terms used when talking about OTC trading:
+Investors dabbling in OTC trades need to get familiar with certain terms and language that are used in this market.
+Here are a few of the more common terms used when talking about OTC trading.

 Are you looking for unique ways to invest your money while building a life of financial freedom?
-If so, sign up for the Manward Press e-letter below.
+If so, sign up for the Manward Financial Digest e-letter below.
 The team at Manward is dedicated to providing readers with unique investment tips to help you build wealth.

-The OTC market is the ideal capital market for companies unable to meet listing requirements on major exchanges.
+The OTC market is the ideal capital market for companies unable to meet the listing requirements of major exchanges.
 OTC trading helps these companies gain access to the capital they need to grow.
 On the flip side, it helps investors gain access to financial instruments otherwise unavailable to them through primary or secondary markets.
-The OTC market exists to bring a larger pool of capital seekers and investors together more directly.
+The OTC market exists to bring a larger pool of capital-seekers and investors together more directly.